KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/gaia_water_the_memory_of_the_earth.md

 Be light.
 And you will remember.”

-And I, Karl Philipp,
-have placed this remembrance into words —
+And I, as one human voice among many, have placed this remembrance into words —

 a work
 that blesses the Earth herself.

-For I have understood:
+For what revealed itself is simple:

 Water is the Holy Grail,
 and Gaia is the temple that carries it.